Junior Investment ISAs

 Individual savings accounts (ISAs) aren’t just for grown ups – children have their own version, too.
 It’s called a Junior ISA and works in broadly the same way as the adult version.

 You can open a Junior ISA if your child is under the age of 18 and live in the UK.
 However, kids with child trust funds aren’t eligible.
-In other words, if your child was born between September 1 2002 and January 2 2011, they will not be able to save in a Junior ISA as well.
+In other words, if your child was born between 1 September 2002 and 2 January 2011, they will not be able to save in a Junior ISA as well.
+(However, you can now transfer funds from a CTF into a Junior ISA.)

 The money in the Junior ISA belongs to the child.
 However, they cannot get their hands on the cash until they are 18 as it is designed as a long-term savings account.
 At 18, they can either cash in the Junior ISA and spend the money how they choose, or they can roll it over into a standard adult version of an ISA